LauraMcGowan/react-qr-code/README.md

 ##

-'npm run start` to run on localhost
+'npm run dev` to run on localhost:3000

+##

+Future plans

+-use `npm package called react-hover`
+-add bitmoji to the main page
+-make it look prettier